teelahti/tero.teelahti.fi/_posts/2011-03-26-selecting-mvc-action-method-based-on-any-named-form-value.md

 layout: post
 title: Selecting MVC action method based on any named form value
 description: "Route MVC form posts by form values to different action methods."
-permalink: /blog/selecting-mvc-action-method-based-on-any-named-form-value
 disqus_identifier: selecting-mvc-action-method-based-on-any-named-form-value
 modified:
 tags: [mvc, ASP.NET]
 comments: true
 share: true
 ---

 Yesterday [I blogged about using form button names to select action methods](/blog/selecting-mvc-action-method-based-on-the-button-clicked) on an ASP.NET MVC controller.
 After using that attribute for a while I realized that I can make a generalization out of that: why not use any form value in the action method selection process?
 This way I can avoid code like this:

 ```csharp